flaf/miscellaneous/puppet/modules/repository/README.md

 Only `ceph_url` and `ceph_src` parameters have a default value which are respectively `http://ceph.com` and `false`.
 The `ceph_codename` and `ceph_pinning_version` have not
-relevant default value (it's the string `'NOT-DEFINED'`) and you must provide relevant values explicitly.
+relevant default value (it's `undef`) and you must provide relevant values explicitly.
 For the `ceph_pinning_version` parameter, the string value `'none'` is special and means "no pinning".

 Remark: the complete url used by APT is `"${url}/debian-${codename}"` which is the nomenclature used